google/WebFundamentals/src/content/en/updates/2018/07/page-lifecycle-api.md

       <p>A DOM element has received focus.</p>
       <aside class="key-point">
         <strong>Note:</strong>
-        A <code>focus</code> event does not necessarily imply a state change.
+        A <code>focus</code> event does not necessarily signal a state change.
-        In many cases a <code>focus</code> event means a user is switching focus from one form element to another.
+        It only signals a state change if the page did not previously have input focus.
       </aside>
       <p>
         <strong>Possible previous states:</strong><br>